-285 Directed Study - French (2) CSU
+285 Directed Study - French (2)

-385 Directed Study - French (3) CSU
+385 Directed Study - French (3)

-Conference, 1 hour per unit.
 Allows students to pursue Directed Study in French on a contract basis under the direction of a supervising instructor.
 Credit Limit: A maximum of 3 units in Directed Study may be taken for credit.